Towards a Diagnostic and Predictive Evaluation Methodology for Sequence Labeling Tasks: The benchmark paradigm and its discontents

-Even if the test set is balanced in terms of the difficulty of the examples it contains, model comparison based on a score over the whole test set may be short-sighted too, because by doing so we are losing crucial information: the type of data that the model is succeeding at.
+\paragraph{The curse of holistic scores.} Even if the test set is balanced in terms of the difficulty of the examples it contains, model comparison based on a score over the whole test set may be short-sighted too, because by doing so we are losing crucial information: the type of data that the model is succeeding at.
 Let's say that we have a task for which state-of-the-art models achieve a recall of 80\%.
 A model that only scores 30\% will be deemed mediocre and probably irrelevant.
 But what if the data that the apparently mediocre model is succeeding at includes precisely the 20\% of data that SOTA models are failing at?
 That would be a remarkable achievement that could illuminate the areas of research future work should concentrate on, but we have no way of knowing that because in score-based evaluation is the overall score that counts, not the section of data it was achieved on.

-In order to better contextualize the information that is portrayed by numeric scores only, qualitative analysis are usually performed, generally through error analysis.
+\paragraph{Beyond error analysis: the need for success analysis.} In order to better contextualize the information that is portrayed by numeric scores only, qualitative analysis are usually performed, generally through error analysis.
 Error analysis usually consists in identifying the type of examples where models are failing and consequently establishing areas that require further work.
 Although it may seem counterintuitive, focusing exclusively on errors as a way of deciding what areas of modeling require improvement may not be the best solution either: error analysis can only be a productive approach towards the improvement of models if it is accompanied by a \emph{success analysis} that contextualizes how prevalent certain phenomena are \citep{wu-etal-2019-errudite}.
 Otherwise we risk the possibility of overstating the importance of some errors and minimizing others, which may lead to misguided decisions.

 In a nutshell, it is a wide-known (yet unsolved) fact in NLP that standard evaluation based on providing a holistic score averaged over a test set (that, more often than not, will usually be identically distributed to the data contained in the training set) does not tell us much about what the model can and cannot do, which areas of the problem require further work, or how the model will generalize to a different distribution.